Singapore Company Constitution

 The company has to keep its constitution at its registered office.
 Each subscriber to the constitution must sign it and state the number of shares that he or she has agreed to take.

-The constitution of the company is open to inspection at the registered office of the company.
+The constitution of the firm is open to inspection at the registered office of the company.
 A company can send a copy of the constitution to a member if so requested, on the payment of $5 or lesser amount as fixed by the company’s directors.

-Binding Effects of Constitution Adoption
+Binding Effects of Company Constitution Adoption